Frequently Asked Questions

 How do I apply for Academic Renewal?
 In accordance with state guidelines, academic renewal may be accomplished in one of two ways: Repeating a failed course or petitioning for a renewal of terms.
 Please read the college policy (Academic Information link, page 42 - PDF document) regarding the options available to you.
 If you meet the criteria for Academic Renewal, please print the petition, complete the form, sign it, and mail it to the Gavilan College Admissions Office (5055 Santa Teresa Blvd., Gilroy, CA 95020) for review.
 The Admissions office will route the form to a counselor for review and will notify you of the disposition of the petition.

 I got a letter regarding my Academic Dismissal.
 What do I do now?
 Please complete the Petition for Readmissions form and review your petition with a counselor.
-The petition must be approved 30 days prior to a start of a term.
+The petition must be approved 30 days prior to a start of a term - you are held to strict deadlines.
+Students who are on dismissal status have the last registration dates and can only register for open courses.

 I got a letter informing me that I am on Academic Probation.
 What do I do?
 You will need to review your status with a counselor to develop an academic improvement plan.
 It is critical that you understand the consequences of your academic probation status and how it can lead you to dismissal status.
 Review the academic standards (Academic Information link, page 42) established by the college.